While I was pregnant, I suffered from the normal aches and pains that most expectant mothers have.

-After 9 months of joint pain I knew i had to take some action!
-And i am so glad I did.
+After 9 months of joint pain I knew I had to take some action!
+And Iam so glad I did.
 You don’t have to suffer through this.

-With my doctor’s help I learned a lot about what was normal, and not so normal, about my postpartum joint pain and how I could relieve the pain I was feeling in my butt, hips, back and legs.
+With my doctor’s help, I learned a lot about what was normal, and not so normal, about my postpartum joint pain and how I could relieve the pain I was feeling in my butt, hips, back and legs.

 What Causes Postpartum Joint Pain?

 Aside from the weight gain that women experience during pregnancy that puts extra strain on their bones and joints, pregnancy also causes a special hormone to be released that causes changes in the body.

 Many times, these ligaments are stretched beyond their natural capacity.
 During the process of delivery, there is even more pressure and strain placed on these ligaments and muscles.

 Getting up and down every few hours to pick up a baby throughout the night, rocking and swaying with a baby, and all the other motions you go through leave little time to rest and allow time for your joints, muscles, and ligaments to relax and return to normal.

 Symptoms Postpartum Joint Pain

 Symptoms may include tightness, soreness or stiffness in your joints.
 Most commonly felt in the following areas: